memor24/kuber-helm-cicd/README.md

 # kubernetes-helm
 A flask app is deployed on Kubernetes using helm charts:
 - **deployment helm chart:**
 - **secret management:** creates and applies [regcred secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to be used in deployment.
 A second hem chart can be created for secret management too!
+Or it can be manaaged by kubectl.

 GHCR is used instead of DockerHub for container registry.
 A `GITHUB_TOKEN` is needed for CICD read/write access to GHCR.
 CICD is done with GitHub Actions.
-A `KUBECONFIG` secret is needed to configure kubectl and so that the GitHub Actions runner has access to the cluster.
+A `KUBECONFIG` secret might be needed to configure kubectl so that the GitHub Actions runner has access to the cluster.

 ### Prerequisites